jtheory/1on1s/app/src/content/cats/fine-really/accomplishments-and-learnings.md

 It serves both of us:

 - They can confirm & review what they're learning & achieving here, and update their resume now & then
-- For a documented performance review, or putting them forward for a promotion, it's **really easy** to scan through these
+- For a performance review or promotion doc, it's **really easy** to scan through these.